spandana200/ERP/README.md

 -This React component displays a summary of various data points in Graphs
   - Today's Orders based on Status
   - Today's Appointments
-  - Products based on Today's Orders by Category(uses dropdown to select category)
+  - Products based on Today's Orders
   - Orders by Month
   - Products based on Category in Chart Form
 - Shows the Info of Total Clients and Top Selling Products